 🗺 Cultural influences

-Let's talk curry powder for a moment.
+Let's talk curry for a minute.

-The origin of curries (stews cooked with lots of spices, as well as often tomato puree and coconut milk) is India.
 Through colonization and globalization, curries are now a native food in many countries, such as Malaysia, Thailand, Vietnam, Japan, Britain, Australia, New Zealand and most of the Caribbean islands.

 💜 More recipes you'll love